Assistance programs Middlesex County Massachusetts.

 MAPS – A non-profit agency that is based in Cambridge Massachusetts.
 They can provide utility bill payment assistance to those in a crisis.
 1046 Cambridge Street, Cambridge, Massachusetts 02139.
 (617) 864-7600

 Cash assistance - The state works closely with the county as well as local governments in Lowell and Cambridge to administer public aid.
 Programs range from cash and grants to pay heating and energy bills to free food for seniors, children, and low income families from SNAP and other resources.

 In addition to those organizations, the region is also served by a number of non-profit credit and housing counseling organizations.
 They offer individuals a number of solutions to their housing or debt problems.
-Find a list of Middlesex credit counseling agencies.
+Find a list of Middlesex free credit counseling agencies.

 Some of the options for food, household items, clothing, and other items may include the following.
-If those resources can’t help, there are many other pantries and food assistance programs in the community.
-To learn more, click here for other Cambridge and Middlesex Massachusetts food banks.
+If those resources can’t help, there are many other pantries, soup kitchens and food assistance programs in the community.
+To learn more, click here for other Boston area and Cambridge/Middlesex Massachusetts food banks.

 If those locations can’t help, then there are additional food banks to try.
 These focus on residents outside of the city limits, both to the west and east.
 Groceries, holiday meals, and other support is provided.
 Find a listing of free Middlesex County food pantries.